SAP/abap-atc-cr-cv-s4hc/README.md

 ## Download and Usage

-### Target product S/4HANA Cloud Public Edition
+### Target product SAP Cloud ERP

 1. Activate in your ATC check variant the check "Cloud Readiness" -> Usage of Released APIs (Cloudification Repository)

 2. In the attributes of the check enter the URL to this git repository e.g https://raw.githubusercontent.com/SAP/abap-atc-cr-cv-s4hc/main/src/objectReleaseInfoLatest.json
-(content valid for S/4HANA Cloud Public Edition)
+(content valid for SAP Cloud ERP)

 Optional: Use another json file with a different content.
-For S/4 HANA Cloud Public Edition please use the same URL above and attach the current file objectReleaseInfoLatest.json
+For SAP Cloud ERP please use the same URL above and attach the current file objectReleaseInfoLatest.json

 The corresponding CSV files can be consumed for offline processing in any spreadsheet tool.

-### Target product S/4HANA Cloud Private Edition
+### Target product SAP Cloud ERP Private

 1. Activate in your ATC check variant the check "Clean Core" -> Usage of Released APIs (Cloudification Repository)

 2. In the attributes of the check enter the URL to this git repository e.g https://raw.githubusercontent.com/SAP/abap-atc-cr-cv-s4hc/main/src/objectReleaseInfo_PCELatest.json
-(content valid only for the latest S/4HANA Cloud Private Edition version)
+(content valid only for the latest SAP Cloud ERP Private version)

-For S/4HANA Cloud Private Edition or on-premise, you can use the release version file with the string *PCE* included. e.g. https://raw.githubusercontent.com/SAP/abap-atc-cr-cv-s4hc/main/src/  + filename
+For SAP Cloud ERP Private  or on-premise, you can use the release version file with the string *PCE* included. e.g. https://raw.githubusercontent.com/SAP/abap-atc-cr-cv-s4hc/main/src/  + filename

-S/4HANA Cloud Private Edition; example Release 2023 FPS03
+SAP Cloud ERP Private; example Release 2023 FPS03
 --> https://raw.githubusercontent.com/SAP/abap-atc-cr-cv-s4hc/main/src/objectReleaseInfo_PCE2023_3.json

 With the note [3449860](https://launchpad.support.sap.com/#/notes/3449860)- ATC Checks 'Usage of Released APIs' and 'Usage of Released APIs (Cloudification Repository)' support for Classic APIs

 With the note [3489660](https://me.sap.com/notes/3489660)- “Enable deployment into UI5 ABAP Repository with language version "ABAP for Cloud Development" using development namespaces”

 *NEW NEW NEW*
 With the introduction of the new ATC check 3565942 - ATC Checks "Usage of APIs" and "Allowed Enhancement Technologies" [https://me.sap.com/notes/3565942] a new data format is needed and persited in file [objectClassifications_SAP.json](https://raw.githubusercontent.com/SAP/abap-atc-cr-cv-s4hc/refs/heads/main/src/objectClassifications_SAP.json)

-Looking for >20000 Level A released dataelements for S/4HANA Cloud Private edition.
+Looking for >20000 Level A released dataelements for SAP Cloud ERP Private.

 - Collection note 83470426](https://me.sap.com/notes/3470426)